You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 Is it protection from parasites and bacteria?

-However, studies in animals show that mucus production in the colon increases when clearing parasites.
+Furthermore, studies suggest that an increase in mucus may be an attempt to bind onto a pathogen to expel it.
+And animal studies show that mucus production in the colon increases when clearing parasites.
 (4)

 Challenges of Solving the Mystery